nhattruong05022003/MonitoringWeather/README.md

        Give your bot a name and username.

-    4.If your bot is successfully created, you’ll receive a message with a link to access your newly created bot and the bot token.
+    4. If your bot is successfully created, you’ll receive a message with a link to access your newly created bot and the bot token.
 Bot token is a unique id that we will be using later to communicate with the bot.

       ![image](https://github.com/nhattruong05022003/MonitoringWeather/assets/145974955/e9cce325-625c-4eaa-8698-ec6cf74d7ad0)